 Sweden is in Northern Europe, bordering the Baltic Sea, Gulf of Bothnia, Kattegat, and Skagerrak, between Finland and Norway.
 Temperate in south with cold, cloudy winters and cool, partly cloudy summers; subarctic in north.
 Mostly flat or gently rolling lowlands; mountains in west.
 The official language is Swedish.
 It is closely related to Norwegian and Danish, which many Swedes can understand.
 English is widely spoken; German and French are less common.
 Attempting a few polite phrases in Swedish will be appreciated.
 The main religion is Christianity.
 The economy of Sweden is an export-oriented mixed economy featuring a modern distribution system, excellent internal and external communications, and a skilled labour force.
 Timber, hydropower, and iron ore constitute the resource base of an economy heavily oriented toward foreign trade.
 Sweden's engineering sector accounts for 50% of output and exports.
 Telecommunications, the automotive industry and the pharmaceutical industries are also of great importance.
+The security risk for expatriates in Sweden is low.
+Risks include low levels of petty crime and the underlying threat of terrorism.
 The population in Sweden is 9.4 Mil (2014 est.), while the inflation rate is 0.2% (2014 est.).

 Cost Of Living